docker/docs/get-started/overview.md

 ## The Docker platform

 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
-The isolation and security allow you to run many containers simultaneously on a given host.
+The isolation and security allows you to run many containers simultaneously on a given host.
 Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.
 You can easily share containers while you work,